MB3hel/AUVControlBoard/docs/docs/user_guide/comm_protocol.md

 ## Hardware Communication Layer

 Messages are sent to the control board over the MCU's builtin USB port.
 The control board acts as a USB ACM CDC device.
 In practice, this means that it shows up as a serial (UART) port on the computer it is connected to.
 However, baud rate settings are irrelevant (and changing baud rates has no effect).
 As such, messages are sent to / received from the control board using "UART" with an undefined baud rate.
 It is still necessary to set a baud rate when opening a UART port (as that information is provided to the device on the other side), but the rate is unused.
-Additionally, it is expected to operate in 8N1 data mode (8 data bits, no parity, 1 stop bit)
+Additionally, it is expected to operate in 8N1 data mode (8 data bits, no parity, 1 stop bit).

+A stream of data is sent to the control board over this port.
+This data is interpreted as described below.

 ## Message Format and Construction